Background GradientBackground Gradient

 Frequently Asked Questions

-n8n is a workflow automation platform focused on predefined processes, while Inkeep is a multi-agent system where AI agents autonomously collaborate using Agent2Agent protocols to solve complex problems.
+n8n is a workflow automation platform focused on predefined processes, while Inkeep is a multi-agent system where AI Agents autonomously collaborate using Agent2Agent protocols to solve complex problems.

-A2A protocols enable AI agents to directly communicate, delegate tasks, and collaborate with each other autonomously, similar to how human team members work together, rather than following predefined workflow paths.
+A2A protocols enable AI Agents to directly communicate, delegate tasks, and collaborate with each other autonomously, similar to how human team members work together, rather than following predefined workflow paths.

 n8n doesn't have native RAG capabilities and requires integration with external vector databases.
 Inkeep has built-in RAG with drag-and-drop knowledge base integration and an artifact system for traceability.